OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-Encapsulation.md

  | <LAYER_NAME_N> | HDF5 group | HDF5 group whose name corresponds to the BAG layer this geoferenced metadata layer provides metadata for. |

-Each HDF5 group in `Georef_metadata` must correspond to an existing BAG layer of the same name.
-Each Georef_metadata group must consist of two HDF5 compound datasets: (1) "keys"; and (2) "values".
+Each HDF5 group in `georef_metadata` must correspond to an existing BAG layer of the same name.
+Each `georef_metadata` group must consist of two HDF5 compound datasets: (1) "keys"; and (2) "values".
 The "keys" dataset is described in Table 11, and "values" described in Table 13.